getfidia/fidia-payment-widget/README.md

 <img height="80px" src="https://res.cloudinary.com/fidia/image/upload/v1633732179/Payment_Button_1_wdddah.png"/>

-So you can get a feel of how this works, we created a [demo website](https://embed.getfidia.com/example/) that uses our widget.
+To give you a feel of how this works, we created a [demo website](https://embed.getfidia.com/example/) that uses our widget.
 You only have to click the embedded Fidia button to see it in action.
 Check it our [here](https://embed.getfidia.com/example/).

 ## Usage (HTML)
 Embedding a Fidia payment link on your website is super simple.
 First, you need to import our embed script.
 Add the below code anywhere within your code.